adnammit/notes/git.md

 git push origin --delete foo    remove branch foo from remote if it has been pushed to origin git push --force --verbose --dry-run

-# Merging & Rebasing
+# MERGING & REBASING
 git merge foo                   merge foo into your current branch git merge --squash foo          merge foo into your current branch with one commit git merge --no-ff foo           merge foo into your current branch with one commit but retain history git cherry-pick <hash>          take changes in the hash commit and apply to the current branch.
-                                generates a new commit for the current branch git show <hash>                 take a look at the changes in the commit before cherry-picking, etc
+                                generates a new commit for the current branch

-# Working with Files
+# WORKING WITH FILES
-git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git reset                       reset HEAD to specified state (unstage changes). does not alter files git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the working tree git rm foo                      remove local and remote git rm --cached foo.txt         remove foo from remote git log                         see previous commits
+git add foo                     add foo to files to be committed git add .                       stage all files in current dir and subdirs for commit git add -A                      add entire working branch to stage git add -p -- foo.txt           interactively add just certain lines of a filename to the stage git checkout bar.txt            checkout file from HEAD, discarding changes git checkout master bar.txt     checkout file from another branch, overwriting curr branch changes git reset                       reset HEAD to specified state (unstage changes). does not alter files git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the working tree git rm foo                      remove local and remove remote on next push git rm --cached foo.txt         retain local and remove remote on next push

-# Viewing history
+# VIEWING HISTORY
 git log --follow foo.txt        see commit history of file git log --follow -p foo.txt     see commit history and patch diff (code changes) of file git log --first-parent master   see commits made to master